 Aikido training can help with life’s challenges by improving your awareness of your relationship with yourself and others (and ultimately, the universe).
 And consistent, serious practice will help you learn to take whatever life throws at you and still achieve a positive outcome.

 If you’re interested in learning more about how Aikido can help you use the positive energy of ki to improve your life, we invite you to join us at Aikido of Salt Lake.
-We’re conveniently located near downtown Salt Lake City and offer free introductory classes to beginners.
+We’re conveniently located near downtown Salt Lake City.

 1. The Spirit of Aikido.
 Kisshomaru Ueshiba. p.
 24. Kodansha International Ltd. 1984.